remicmacs/stellarisen/docs/FRONT-END.md

 Camera's rotation is managed in two different ways, depending on the device et the way the user interact with it.

-On a desktop device, camera's rotation is obtained by dragging with the mouse.
-Listeners on `mouseup`, `mousedown`, and `mousemove` rotates the objects in which the camera is included in accordance with the movement made by the user.
+On a desktop device, the camera's rotation is obtained by dragging with the mouse.
+Listeners on `mouseup`, `mousedown`, and `mousemove` rotate the  camera is included in accordance with the movement made by the user.

-On a mobile device, camera's rotation can be obtained either by dragging with the finger or by using the device's orientation.
+On a mobile device, the camera's rotation can be obtained either by dragging with the finger or by using the device's orientation.
 Device's orientation is managed by the `DeviceOrientationControls.js` script which is included in the Three.js examples.
 When the user moves the camera by dragging with the finger, or when he clicks on an element, the device's orientation is disabled and we switch to the same system than on desktop.
 The user can switch back to device's orientation by pressing a button in the menu.

 #### Solar system